milo-dixon/milo-dixon.github.io/content/stories/custody-of-rain.md

 “Yes,” he said.

 The mirror blurred his face.
 It was the kindest thing that had happened in the last 48 hours.
 He gripped the sink and tried to summon the Belmont Harbor memory on his own, starting with rain on the windshield.
-Jeremy laughed because the hotel lobby had a painting of a sailboat that looked like it was drawn in crayon by a kindergartner.
+Jeremy, giddy because the hotel lobby had a painting of a sailboat that looked like it was drawn in crayon by a kindergartner.
 The television in their room cutting in and out.
-The mildewy smell of wet socks.
 The waffle fries, too salty.
 Jeremy standing by the room heater in his underwear, holding the paper sleeve, saying, “We’ll miss this later.”

 Daniel was making googly eyes at him from the bathroom, loving him so much in that moment that he had felt embarrassed by it.
 An embarrassing amount of love.
-That was why he wanted the memory.
+He wanted this memory.

 He had very little interest in keeping the wedding.
 Weddings were public spectacles and theirs had been no different despite best efforts to remind Mrs. Staunton that it was supposed to be a “low-key” affair in the backyard.
 The Belmont Harbor memory was private and stupid and didn’t deserve a ceremony.
 They hadn’t planned for it, hadn’t dressed for it, and had no intention of staying longer than they had to.
 It was a memory of being unhappy together but still happy with each other.